alexsb1/endPointDetection/README.md

 ## Arguments

-**df** A data frame containing a single time resolved analysis, with a column referencing time and another with the corresponding measured counts data.
+**detectDf** A data frame containing a single time resolved analysis, with a column referencing time and another with the corresponding measured counts data.

 **dt** An integer that controls the number of observations (rows) are used in calculating a rolling lagged difference in 44Ca signal.
 Using a lower value for a faster blast through of chamber wall can improve end point sensitivity.
 Default = 10.